fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v2/observations_log.md

 Make easier access to screws between gantry feet and bottom plate in gantry Vipers on bottom x needs waashers due to that the axis positon was moved so that it would align better now when there is no edge chamfer
+Collision with y-top-bearings to the side of the torsion box when making the rails perfectly paralell.
+Probably means that the torsion box is more than a few mmm of from being straight.
+Makes sense.
+Solved with adding a small bend in the rail and using excenters on all four bearings that keep it locked in the horizontal plane.